Initiate a Sale or Refund

 is not validated against in the Sandbox environment; however, this is a required value in the production environment for all interactions with the card reader.

 Charging is similar to authorizing, except that if the authorization is successful, Braintree will automatically capture the transaction.
-This is also known as creating a Sale Transaction.
+This is also known as .

 To provide idempotency on the request charge mutation, you must also include the HTTP header Idempotency-Key